aravhawk/archvsync/doc/runmirrors.conf.5.md

 **LOGROTATE**
 :   We do create a logfile for every run.
 To save space we rotate them, this
-    defines how many we keep
+    defines how many we keep.

     Default: **14**